 The filtration cell, shown in Fig. 3, is a 3D-print of a translucent polymer, printed at the institute of functional interfaces.
 It was designed to fit into the standard cuvette holders of the LUMiSizer® centrifuges.
 Fig. 3 shows on the left-hand side the upper part of the cuvette, which contains the suspension and can be sealed with the standard LUM cuvette caps (left).
 On the right-hand side of Fig. 3 is the filtrate reservoir.
 In between those two parts one can put the desired filter media.
 If filter membranes are used, a metal support structure or support cloth must be added to prevent bending of the filter membrane.
 O-rings are used to fixate and seal the two parts.
-At the very top of the filtration cell is a small 3D-printed drilling.
-At the top of the filtrate reservoir are two 3D-printed drillings.
-These drillings are required to release the air inside of the reservoir and thus to prevent a pressure increase in the bottom part of the filtration cell.
-Not having those drillings would lead to a different filtration behavior and to a decompression after the filtration when the centrifuge stops.
-The diameter of the suspension side is 8 mm and the cross-sectional area is $51.65\,\mathrm{mm}^2$.
-In this case the cross-sectional area also equals the filter area.
+At the very top of the filtration cell is a small hole.
+At the top of the filtrate reservoir are two holes.
+These holes are required to release the air inside of the reservoir and thus to prevent a pressure increase in the bottom part of the filtration cell.